-An overview of 827km of hiking on the first national stage of the Transcaucasian Trail
+An overview of 861km of hiking on the Armenian national stage of the Transcaucasian Trail

-This overview will give you a sense of the Armenian national stage of the Transcaucasian Trail, which takes you over 827km through the most spectacular terrain the country has to offer.
-Here you’ll find a high-level description of the route, downloadable GPS data, and some of the key information to help you assess whether thru-hiking the trail is the right challenge for you.
+Newly updated for 2023, this overview will give you a sense of the Armenian national stage of the Transcaucasian Trail, which takes you on an 861km adventure through the most spectacular and varied terrain the country has to offer.
+Here you’ll find a high-level description of the route, links to downloadable GPS data, and some of the key information to help you assess whether thru-hiking the trail is the right challenge for you.

 So you want to thru-hike Armenia?
 We’re so glad you’re here.
 After all, we designed this route hoping that people would use it!
 We think this route – the result of hundreds of days of bushwhacking, thousands of kilometers of surveying, and literally millions of new data points on the map – represents the very best of the unique cultural and natural landscapes the country has to offer, and constitutes a true world-class hiking experience.